 But here’s the kicker: Thanks to their relationship with celeb chef Jamie Oliver, many of the recipes used by HelloFresh can be found online or in one of his cookbooks.

-And, since HelloFresh had the largest difference between in-store and out-of-the-box costs, getting your bum to the store to shop locally offers larger savings.
+And, since HelloFresh had the largest difference between what you’ll pay at the store and what you’ll pay per box, getting your bum to the store to shop locally offers larger savings.

-If you do want to order from HelloFresh, reviewers suggest ordering the fanciest-sounding dinners, since the price is the same, no matter the ingredients.
+If you do want to order from HelloFresh, you might as well swing for the fences from a price perspective, since you’ll pay the same, regardless of the ingredients.

 3. Blue Apron at a Glance